Past and present…

 On September 14, 2018, at 9:00 A.M., Lavon Volunteer Fire Department became operational and now provides fire, EMS, community outreach, and emergency management services for the citizens of Lavon.

 The future is very bright for the LFD!
-We currently have (20) trained members, an Emergency Response Staffing program, 4 vehicles, a (3) double bay station and an Emergency Operations Center, (EOC) and living quarters for firefighters on duty.
+We currently have (20) trained members, an Emergency Response Staffing program, 4 vehicles, a (3) bay station and an Emergency Operations Center, (EOC) and living quarters for firefighters on duty.

 Camp 911 on June 4, 2020